Soho: Music

 Soho's Wardour Street was the home of the Marquee Club, which opened in 1958.
 In the 1960s, numerous major rock bands played at the venue, including early performances from the Rolling Stones in July 1962 and The Who in late 1964, Jimi Hendrix, David Bowie, Led Zeppelin, Pink Floyd, Jethro Tull, AC/DC and Iron Maiden.
 Eric Clapton and Brian Jones both lived for a time in Soho, sharing a flat with future rock publicist, Tony Brainsby.

 Trident Studios was based at 17 St Anne's Court, Soho and was a major London recording studio.
-It was established by Norman and Barry Sheffield in 1968, who wanted expand from the small studio they had above their music shop.
+It was established by Norman and Barry Sheffield in 1968, who wanted to expand from the small studio they had above their music shop.
 It became immediately successful after The Beatles decided to record several tracks on The White Album there, as the facilities were better than Abbey Road studios.
-Queen were originally managed by the Sheffields, and recorded their first four albums and filmed the video for Bohemian Rhapsody at Trident.
+Queen were originally managed by the Sheffields, and recorded their first four albums at Trident.
 Other artists who recorded at Trident include David Bowie, Elton John, Free and Thin Lizzy.
 It closed as a general-purpose recording studio in 1981, but has since reopened in various guises, including providing sound and mixing services for television.

 Although technically not part of Soho, the adjacent Denmark Street is known for its connections with British popular music, and is nicknamed the British Tin Pan Alley due to its large concentration of shops selling musical instruments.
 The Sex Pistols lived beneath No. 6 and recorded their first demos there.
 Jimi Hendrix, the Rolling Stones and David Bowie have all recorded at studios on Denmark Street and Elton John wrote his hit "Your Song" in the street.
 Led Zeppelin's first rehearsal in 1968 was in a basement studio on Gerrard Street.